Matt Duffy Player Props: Royals vs. Angels

-The Kansas City Royals, including Matt Duffy (.300 slugging percentage in past 10 games, including zero home run), take on starter Patrick Sandoval and the Los Angeles Angels at Kauffman Stadium, Friday at 8:10 PM ET.
+Matt Duffy -- with a slugging percentage of .333 in his past 10 games (including no homers) -- will be in action for the Kansas City Royals versus the Los Angeles Angels, with Tyler Anderson on the mound, on June 18 at 2:10 PM ET.

-In his previous game he had a one-hit performance (1-for-2) against the Reds.
+In his most recent game he had a one-hit showing (1-for-2) against the Angels.

 Matt Duffy Game Info & Props vs. the Angels